Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

     -   id: check-added-large-files
 ```

 Now install the pre-commit hooks with `pre-commit install`. **You only need to do this step once per git repo.** After that you can run `pre-commit run --all-files` and let the pre-commits do their magic.
 Note: you only run this command if you added new pre-commits.
 Normally all the pre-commits are automatically executed if you do `git commit ...`.
-In this case, the automatic execution will only check files that were changed.
+In this case, the automatic execution only checks files that were changed.

-Depending on the project you will see no, some or a lot of files being changed.
+Depending on the project you see no, some, or a lot of changed files.
 For example, when I ran it on my [TwinCAT Tutorial repo](https://github.com/Roald87/TwincatTutorials) I saw the following:

 {% picture 2022-pre-commit/changes-twincat-tutorial.png --alt pre-commit changes to the twincat tutorial repo %}

-For each git hook, you will see if it had files to check.
+For each git hook, you see if it had files to check.
 If that was the case, you see if any files were changed.

 Below I show an example where two hooks were triggered.
 Here both the leading tabs remover failed (as shown in the screenshot), but also the trailing white space one failed (not shown).
 Below are the differences I saw afterward in SourceTree: